May 08, 2020 - 10:00am

 All of the above criteria must be met in order to be eligible.

 See “Additional Borrower Criteria” section for more information.

 Eligible borrowers must submit an application and other documentation required by an eligible lender.
 Borrowers should contact lenders for more information on whether the lender plans to participate in the program and for more information on the application process.
 Additional information about the application process will be announced in the future.

 Eligible lenders are U.S. federally-insured depository institutions (including banks, savings associations, and credit unions) as well as any U.S. branch or affiliate of a foreign bank.
 Nonbank financial institutions are not considered eligible lenders at this time, although the Federal Reserve is considering options to expand this list in the future.

-The Main Street Lending Program offers three different secured or unsecured 4-year term loan options set at an adjustable rate of LIBOR (1 or 3 month) plus 300 basis points with principal and interest payments deferred for one year for eligible borrowers.
+The Main Street Lending Program offers three different secured or unsecured 5-year term loan options set at an adjustable rate of LIBOR (1 or 3 month) plus 300 basis points with principal deferred for two years and interest payments deferred for one year for eligible borrowers.
 Unlike Paycheck Protection Program (PPP) loans, Main Street loans are full-recourse loans and are not forgivable.

 All loans under the Main Street Lending Program must permit prepayment without penalty.
 All loans are made by private financial institutions but backed by the Federal Reserve.

 As with other lending facilities, the Federal Reserve announced that it will follow extensive reporting procedures around the Main Street Lending Program by reporting on a monthly basis: